orchi-ia/Mittsu/README.md

 git clone https://github.com/orchi-ia/Mittsu.git
 ```

-and navigate into the scripts folder within your terminal and run the `app.py` file with the python command, for example:
+Navigate into the scripts folder within your terminal and run the `app.py` file with the python command, for example:

 ```python
 python app.py